What is an Insider Threat?

 Employees

-While the most obvious source of insider threats in cyber security comes from the organization’s employees, they are not the only source.
-The nature of SaaS (and its primary selling point!) is the ease of collaboration, and so any external party that an employee needs to collaborate with can potentially be made an insider.
+The nature of SaaS is the ease of collaboration, especially when working with third parties, vendors, or contractors.
+Any external party that an employee needs to collaborate with can potentially be made an insider.

 These potential insiders can include: